European debt crisis contagion: Slovenia

 Slovenia joined the European Union in 2004.
 When it also joined the Euro area three years later interest rates went down.
 This led Slovenian banks to finance a construction boom and privatisation of state assets by sale to trusted members of the national elite.
-When the financial crisis hit the country construction has stalled and once-sound businesses began to struggle, leaving the banks with bad loans of more than 6 billion euros, or 12 %, of their lending portfolio.
+During the 2008 financial crisis, construction stalled and once-sound businesses began to struggle, leaving the banks with bad loans of more than 6 billion euros, or 12 %, of their lending portfolio.
 Eventually the Slovenian government helped its banking sector unwind bad loans by guaranteeing as much as 4 billion euros – more than 11 % of gross domestic product, which in turn led to rising borrowing costs for the government, with yields on its 10-year bonds rising above 6 %.
 In 2012, the government proposed an austerity budget and plans to adopt labour market reforms to cover the costs of the crisis.
 Despite these recent difficulties, Slovenia is nowhere close to actually requesting a bailout, according to the New York Times.

 Slovenia is hampered by a nexus between government and the banks: the banks received a €4.8 bn bailout in December 2013.
 The banks own such businesses as supermarkets and newspapers.
-To obtain EU approval for the transaction, Slovenia needed to sell all of its second-largest lender Nova KBM and third largest player Abanka, along with at least 75 percent of the biggest player Nova Ljubljanska banka.
+To obtain EU approval for the transaction, Slovenia needed to sell all of its second-largest lender Nova KBM and third largest player Abanka, along with at least 75 per cent of the biggest player Nova Ljubljanska banka.